mkgvb/whet/README.md

 # whet
-aquarium controller for raspberry pi
+aquarium controller for raspberry pi and PCA9685